metadream/deno-helper/README.md

-# Deno-Helper
+# Deno-Module

-Some auxiliary functions and classes of deno hosting on https://deno.land/x/helper
+Some auxiliary functions and classes of deno hosting on https://deno.land/x/module